CobaltXII/cosmos/README.md

 clang++ cosmos_tool.cpp -o cosmos_tool -std=c++11 -lOpenCL -Ofast -march=native
 ```

+## Sample renders

+Take a look at the image above.
+That should give you a general idea of what Cosmos can do.
+If you can only see in video, [here's one](https://streamable.com/8zctb).

 ## Credits and licensing

 Cosmos is licensed under the MIT License.
 Thanks to Sean Barrett for creating stb_image_write.
 Thanks to the Khronos Group for creating OpenCL, which in my experience was a very nice API to work with.
 Thanks to Stéfan van der Walt and Nathaniel Smith for creating the palette used in thermal_colormap.